This is not a natural disaster.

-Before the Jewish Zionist takeover in 1948, Palestine had a mixed population of primarily Muslims and Christians, but also a smaller number of Jews.
-For centuries Jews, Christians and Muslims lived in peace side by side, but that started to change with the advent of Zionism – the secular and racist movement for a Jewish state in Palestine.
+Before the Zionist takeover in 1948, Palestine had a mixed population of primarily Muslims and Christians, but also a smaller number of Jews.
+For centuries Jews, Christians, and Muslims lived in peace side by side, but that started to change with the advent of Zionism – the secular and racist movement for a so called Jewish state in Palestine.
 The movement triggered the now infamous Balfour Declaration of 1917.
 The declaration was a letter from the British Foreign Secretary Arthur James Balfour to Baron Rothschild, favoring the establishment of a national home for the Jewish people in Palestine.
-By this time, the Rothschilds (a Zionist banking family with German origin) had exerted great influence over British foreign and domestic policy for well over a century.
+By this time, the Rothschilds (a banking family founded in Frankfurt am Main by Mayer Amschel Rothschild, a so called Jew) had exerted great influence over British foreign and domestic policy for well over a century.

 Zionism and Nazism